J-Afzal/Terminal-Games/README.md

 ## Documentation

-Checkout the [documentation page](https://J-Afzal.github.io/Terminal-Games) built using Doxygen and hosted using Github pages.
+Checkout the [documentation page][docs] built using Doxygen and hosted using Github pages.

 ![Documentation Homepage](./resources/screenshots/DocumentationHomepage.png)